OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:matern}
 $$

 The Matérn model provides a flexible approach to modeling spatial correlation.
-By adjusting the smoothness parameter, users can fit a wide variety of spatial behaviors, from rough to very smooth fields.[^matern]
+By adjusting the smoothness parameter, users can fit a wide variety of spatial behaviors, from rough to very smooth fields. {cite:p}`matern_spatial_1986`

 ---